Shyam-pi/Gaussian-Splatting-and-Diffusion-Guided-Optimization/README.md

-# Volume Rendering and Neural Radiance Fields
+# Gaussian Splatting and Diffusion-Guided Optimization

 **Note**:  This is the completed assignment 4 from CMU's '16-825: Learning for 3D Vision' course which can be found at https://github.com/learning3d/assignment4